-The SRO program will focus on developing rapport with students, providing law enforcement assistance to school personnel, parents and students, and identifying and counseling troubled youth, thereby diverting them from the criminal justice system.
-Through such activities in the schools and the community, the program helps students, parents, and educators to develop a better understanding of the role of law enforcement officers and to create a more positive concept of the judicial system.
+The SRO program will focus on developing rapport with students, providing law enforcement assistance to school personnel, parents and student and identifying and coun eling troubled youth, thereby diverting them from the criminal justice system.
+Through such activities in the schools and the community, the program helps students, parent , and educators to develop a better understanding of the role of law enforcement officers and to create a more positive concept of the judicial sy tem.